mirkosignorelli/clustering-populations-of-networks/README.md

 Data and code to reproduce the simulations in:

-Signorelli, M., Wit, E. C., Model-based clustering for populations of networks (in review). arXiv preprint: arXiv:1806.00225.
+Signorelli, M., Wit, E. C. (2020, in press).
+Model-based clustering for populations of networks.
+Statistical Modelling, 20 (1). arXiv preprint: arXiv:1806.00225.

 The code to run each simulation is divided into scripts sequentially numbered:
 - script 1 generates the data